with Spyridon Lagaras and Jacopo Ponticelli

 PUBLISHED and accepted Papers

 Journal of Finance, April 2015 issue (70:2)

 Winner of the Trefftzs Award, WFA 2010

-Abstract: The paper provides causal evidence on the impact of succession taxes on firm investment decisions and transfer of control.
-I exploit a 2002 policy change in Greece that repealed the tax on intra-family transfers of businesses and show that succession taxes lead to more than a 40% decline in investment around family successions, slow total asset growth and depletion of cash reserves.
+Abstract:This paper provides causal evidence on the impact of succession taxes on firm investment decisions and transfer of control.
+I exploit a 2002 policy change in Greece that substantially reduced the tax on intra-family transfers of businesses and show that succession taxes lead to more than a 40% decline in investment around family successions, slow sales growth, and depletion of cash reserves.
 Furthermore, succession taxes strongly affect the decision to sell or retain the firm within the family.
-These findings have broad implications since 40% of privately held firms in the US and Europe will undergo succession in the next decade.
+I conclude by discussing implications of my findings for firms in the United States and Europe.

-Work in Progress
+Work in progress

 Materials provided are for Educational Use Only.
 All articles are the sole Copyright of their respective publishers.